forestdb/forestdb.org/models/politeness-qud.md

 Understanding the Pragmatic Listener:

-In accordance with RSA, the pragmatic listener hears an utterance and draws samples of arguments needed to run the speaker since it is making it's predictions on the basis of what it believes the speaker is thinking.
-This is construct is demonstrated in both the Chapter 4 Scope Model which needs a scope, state and QUD to run speaker and the Chapter 9 Politeness Model which needs a state and phi value to run speaker.
+In accordance with RSA, the pragmatic listener hears an utterance and draws samples of arguments needed to run the speaker since it is making its predictions on the basis of what it believes the speaker is thinking.
+This construct is demonstrated in both the Chapter 4 Scope Model which needs a scope, state and QUD to run speaker and the Chapter 9 Politeness Model which needs a state and phi value to run speaker.

 ~~~~
 // Pragmatic listener (L1) of QUD Quantifier Scope Model